-A description of the remuneration structures in place are as follows: The Non-Executive Directors receive a fixed fee for their services.
-If they perform additional duties they are remunerated at market rates.
+A description of the remuneration structures in place are as follows:

+The Non-Executive Directors receive a fixed fee for their services.
+If additional duties are performed by the Non-Executive Directors they are remunerated at market rates.
 The Chief Executive Officer receives a fixed fee for his respective executive services.
 Executive Directors are paid a salary.
 Directors do not receive any termination or retirement benefits.